JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 ### Syntax Conflicts

-Juxtaposed literal coefficient syntax may conflict with two numeric literal syntaxes: hexadecimal integer literals and engineering notation for floating-point literals.
+Juxtaposed literal coefficient syntax may conflict with two numeric literal syntaxes: hexadecimal, octal and binary integer literals and engineering notation for floating-point literals.
 Here are some situations where syntactic conflicts arise:

   * The hexadecimal integer literal expression `0xff` could be interpreted as the numeric literal `0` multiplied by the variable `xff`.
+Similar ambiguities arise with octal and binary literals like `0o777` or `0b01001010`.
   * The floating-point literal expression `1e10` could be interpreted as the numeric literal `1` multiplied by the variable `e10`, and similarly with the equivalent `E` form.
   * The 32-bit floating-point literal expression `1.5f22` could be interpreted as the numeric literal